-Do adopt modest proportions when
+Do adopt modest proportions when detailing the dormer body and roof.

 LEXICON

 "Entasis" (EN-tuh-sis) is a term that originally described the elaborate optical correction employed by the Greeks on their most treasured buildings.
 Unfortunately, no one has built to that degree of sophistication for millennia, so the term is now used to describe only one aspect of entasis: the elegant taper or diminution of the classical column.